Arthur and the Minimoys: Filming

-The Weinstein Company version
+American version

 After a screening test in the United States, The Weinstein Company (TWC) re-edited the film under the title Arthur and the Invisibles.
 Approximately nine minutes were cut.
 Most of the edits pertained to the love story between Arthur and Selenia due to age differences.
 The entire storyline involving the parents and their greed for money was also deleted, reduced to a short scene and the narrator explaining that worrying over their son was all they needed to reform completely.
 In addition to these deleted scenes, The Weinstein Company's version also adds in new narration by David Suchet replacing Ron Crawford's narration as Archibald, along with actors Jimmy Fallon (Prince Simono Matradoy), Jason Bateman (Prince Darkos), Emilio Estevez (Ferryman), Harvey Keitel (Miro), Rob Corddry and Nate Corddry (both voiced Seides), Erik Per Sullivan (Mino and the baby bug), and Anthony Anderson (one of the Koolamassai) replacing various actors from the original version.

-The American version of the film was theatrically released on January 12, 2007, by Metro-Goldwyn-Mayer (MGM) and TWC.
+The American version of the film was theatrically released on 12 January 2007 by Metro-Goldwyn-Mayer (MGM) and TWC.
 The British and Australian versions of the film, also distributed by TWC, similarly had these changes.
 This release is now out-of-print following the closure of TWC other than US and UK DVDs.